FilipNest/filip-home/_posts/2015-01-29-synthy-online-collaborative-synthesizer.md

 Syn­thy is an on­line syn­thes­iser and se­quen­cer with live world out­put and col­ours made byFilip Hnízdo us­ing the Web Au­dio API, the live server is powered by socket.io and Node.js.
 The data­base of pat­terns pushed to syn­thy is powered by the won­der­ful NeDB.

+It was once featured in Create Digital Music magazine.
+Woop.

 [Visit synthy](http://synthy.io)

 Syn­thy was ori­gin­ally star­ted, late in the sum­mer of 2014 with in­spir­a­tion provided by Fiona Ship­wright and has been ex­pan­ded since then.
 It may grow even more if you like it.